 The new phone will "effectively cost zero" as buyers will be able to get the device for a one-time refundable security deposit of 1,500 rupees ($23.3), said Ambani, chairman of Reliance Industries, announcing the launch at the conglomerate's annual shareholders' meeting.

-Reliance shares closed up 3.7 percent after touching a nearly nine-and-a-half-year high in trading following the meeting, where the company also announced a one-for-one bonus share issue.
+Reliance shares were up 3.7 percent near a nine-and-a-half-year high in afternoon trading after the meeting, where the company also announced a one-for-one bonus share issue.

 Ambani said the new device will begin to hit store shelves from Aug.
 15. Voice calling will be free on the JioPhone, while unlimited data packs will cost 153 rupees ($2.38) a month.